-Law Terraces Conservation Area
+Law Terraces Conservation Area content

 The Law Terraces Conservation Area nestles on the steep slopes of Dundee Law.
 Imposing neo-classical villas are sited on the lower slopes while terraces of smaller houses from the late 18th century predominate towards the summit.
 The area is characterised by a strong sense of enclosure, created in part by the steep narrow roads and high stone walls which link the terraces together, while at the same time the War Memorial on the Law above seems all pervading.